ARMROfficial/armr/doc/build-tails.md

 [Tails](https://tails.boum.org) is an amnesic live operating system that aims to preserve your privacy and anonymity.
 It is a Linux Debian distribution configured to follow several security measures including sending all internet traffic through the Tor network.
 The following tutorial documents how to build ARMR in Tails, create an AppImage, configure the amnesic system to whitelist the ARMR application, as well as creating a bash script to automate this configuration in Live sessions.

 To install the ARMR QT wallet in Tails you will need a [persistent volume](https://tails.boum.org/doc/first_steps/persistence/index.en.html) configured with Personal Data and GnuPG enabled.
-You can build ARMR in Tails and create an AppImage or [download the image](https://ARMR.org/community/threads/tutorial-packaging-ARMR-qt-wallet-with-appimage.29042/) and configure Tails to use it instead.
+You can build armr in Tails and create an AppImage or [download the image](https://armr.network/community/threads/tutorial-packaging-armr-qt-wallet-with-appimage.29042/) and configure Tails to use it instead.
 This process has been tested with ARMR 1.5.5 in Tails 3.5, it may not work for newer versions.

 *Please read: [Warnings about persistence](https://tails.boum.org/doc/first_steps/persistence/warnings/index.en.html) before continuing.
 Downloading and executing the ARMR pacakaged image is at your own risk, as is configuring the firewall from the default [Tails configuration](https://tails.boum.org/contribute/design/Tor_enforcement/Network_filter/)*.

 ## Building from source into persistent volume

-Follow the slightly modified version of [unix build](https://github.com/armrofficial/official/blob/master/doc/build-unix.txt) instructions.
+Follow the slightly modified version of [unix build](https://github.com/armr/armr/blob/master/doc/build-unix.txt) instructions.
 You can otherwise follow the generic build instructions and make the ARMR AppImage in a more convenient Linux environment to use with Tails, which has also been tested.

 These instructions are tailored for a Debian Stretch/Sid distribution with dependencies acquired through the Tor Network by using [torsocks](https://github.com/dgoulet/torsocks) and it's frontend torify to connect via local proxy, as is a requirement in Tails.